 Gary Brown aka Gary “Uncle G” Brown was born in Florida, back in the summer of 1961.
 A move to Texas in the early nineteen sixties, and then a more permanent relocation in New Jersey that lasted two decades, from the years 1966 to 1986.

-Having moved back as an adult and having lived in Texas for three additional decades, at the end of 2015, Gary decided a change of pace was in order.
-Starting off with a nine month detour in Pennsylvania visiting a half brother diagnosed/suffering from the early stages of dementia, Gary relocated in September of 2016, to Fort Collins, Colorado (USA).
+Since moved back as an adult and having lived in Texas twice in his life for a total of three decades, this all ended towards the end of 2015, when Gary decided a change of pace was in order.
+Separation/Divorce will do that.
+Started off with a 9-month detour in Northeastern Pennsylvania visiting an older half-brother diagnosed/suffering from the early stages of dementia.
+Then “Uncle G” relocated in September of 2016, to Fort Collins, Colorado (USA).

-Gary’s hobbies include traveling, trying to keep up on pop culture/current affairs, and musically, learning how to play the keyboard (by ear).
+Gary’s hobbies include traveling, trying to keep up with pop culture/current affairs, and musically, learning how to play the keyboard.
+Beginning stages.
 Speaking of, original instrumental keyboard songs composed/played by Mr. Brown can be found on his YouTube channel:

 Writing Credits: Having a computer in his life back in 1995, Gary quickly embraced the online music scene.
 Over the years he’s helped several professional musicians promote themselves over the Internet including; Michael Bruce (of Alice Cooper), Peter Banks (of Yes), and avant-garde artist/author/musical promoter genius: Billy James (aka Ant-Bee).